CenikLab/consistency_Ribo-seq/README.md

 ## Overview
 There are two directories in this repository:

-- script/ - Code to run the pipeline and information about 132 HeLa samples (HELA\_list.csv)
+- script - Code to run the pipeline and information about 132 HeLa samples (HELA\_list.csv)

-- processed/ - Example intermediate file and the final Spearman correlation plot.
+- processed - Example intermediate file and the final Spearman correlation plot.
 You can find the following files under this folder:

 1. ribo\_hela\_cpm.csv CPM values for 12045 genes that have CPM > 1 across 70% of samples.